 Surrounded by nature and dramatic cliffs, Aiguës Blanques (also known as Aguas Blancas) is another must during your trip to Ibiza.
 It’s one of the best beaches in Ibiza for snorkeling.

-This is one of the official naturist beaches in the island, however there’s a mix of people and as everywhere in Ibiza you’re free to do what you want, as long as you respect others.
+This is one of the official naturist beaches on the island, however, there’s a mix of people and as everywhere in Ibiza, you’re free to do what you want, as long as you respect others.